 How to Find Out Why a Mac is Waking From Sleep

 Launch the Terminal, found in /Applications/Utilities/ and type the following at the command line exactly, depending on your version of MacOS system software:

 syslog |grep -i "Wake reason"

-Hit return and you will then see a report from the system logs in OS X that looks something like the following:
+Hit return and you will then see a report from the system logs in Mac OS X that may look something like the following:

 Sat Jul 10 08:49:33 MacBookPro kernel

 Sat Jul 10 17:21:57 MacBookPro kernel